vkure/CFB_Mod18_Challenge/README.md

 # CFB Mod18 Challenge: Blockchain-based Ledger

-This analysis creates a blockchain-based ledger system with a user-friendly web interface designed with Streamlit.
+This exercise creates a blockchain-based ledger system with a user-friendly web interface designed through Streamlit.

 ---